 Summer Faculty Resources

 Welcome to the Ox-Bow Resource page!
 We are excited that you will be joining us on campus this summer.
 Below you will find a number of topics that will prepare you for your time on campus.
 If you have any questions feel free to contact us.
-You can download the full Faculty Orientation Guide here.
+You can download the full Faculty Orientation Guide and Policies and Procedures Handbook here.

 Community at Ox-Bow